Treating Dog Aggression: Your Guide to Understanding Treatment

 • Come when called

-• Touch your hand when asked
+• Touch your hand

 Behavior Modification

-Targeted behavior modification, specifically meaning working with your dog around his or her triggers, is the often the place first place people jump in and often where people fail and decide it “doesn’t work”.
+Targeted behavior modification, specifically meaning working with your dog around his or her triggers, is often the place the first place people jump in and often where people fail and decide it “doesn’t work”.

 If you push your dog too far or too fast in behavior modification, you risk making him or her worse.
-If you want to learn more you may want to consider purchasing the The Dog Aggression System Every Dog Owner Needs which goes into this in detail.
+If you want to learn more you may want to consider purchasing The Dog Aggression System Every Dog Owner Needs which goes into this in detail.

 A retraining, or relearning program should offer a systematic – and positive – approach to changing your dog’s behavior that sets your dog up for success.
 And while you might consult a trainer or behaviorist, you are ultimately the one who will carry out the program with your dog so it is important you understand what is involved and you have the support and understanding you need to carry it out effectively.